SlimeVR/SlimeVR-Docs-Site/src/diy/README.md

 **Quick Tips!**

-Most cheap soldering irons come with a roll of solder included—however most of the time this is poor quality leaded, fluxless solder.
+Most cheap soldering irons come with a roll of solder included—however, most of the time this is poor-quality, leaded, fluxless solder.

 For best results, purchase unleaded, rosin core solder.